oscar-system/Oscar.jl/experimental/QuadFormAndIsom/docs/src/latwithisom.md

 ## Attributes and first operations

-Given a lattice with isometry $Lf := (L, f)$, one can have access most of the attributes of $L$ and $f$ by calling the similar function to the pair.
+Given a lattice with isometry $Lf := (L, f)$, one can have access most of the attributes of $L$ and $f$ by calling the similar function for the pair.
 For instance, in order to know the genus of $L$, one can simply call `genus(Lf)`.
 Here is a list of what are the current accessible attributes: